 On 29 August 2018.
 National Institute for Health Care Excellence (NICE) England has formally published that Lutetium (177Lu) oxodotreotide, within its marketing authorisation, is an option for treating unresectable or metastatic, progressive, well-differentiated (grade 1 or grade 2), somatostatin receptor-positive gastroenteropancreatic neuroendocrine tumours (NETs) in adults.
 CLICK HERE to read the approval.
-Currently available in London and Liverpool.
-The Christie Mancheter is advertising it on their website and there is anecdotal talk of Newcastle and Leicester going live soon.
-I await the rollout of PRRT – watch this space for a table listing.
+Currently available in the following NHS locations:

 On 9 July 2018.
 The Scottish Medicines Consortium (NICE equivalent) has approved lutetium 177Lu (Lutathera) for patients in NHS Scotland.
 Good news for Scotland once their hospitals have the capability to deliver.
 Scottish patients would then not need to travel to England for the NHS Scotland funded treatment.
 Read more here.